Skip Breadcrumb Links

 Can my landlord enter my home?

-Yes, in certain situations only.
-In an emergency, your landlord may enter at any time with no notice.
+Yes, but only in certain situations.
+In an emergency, your landlord may enter at any time without notice.

 Usually, your landlord must: